ayush-lab/bunker/README.md

 # bunker
-to make a website helping groups of friends meet each other daily easily
+to make an interactive website to help buddies from different classes to meet each other.